-Asking the question 'How much does an extension cost?' could be one of those make or break moments.
+Wondering how much does an extension cost?
+Costing up your project is one of those make or break moments.
 Will your budget stretch to the costs you'll likely pay?

 After all, there are so many factors to think about that it's vital your costs are calculated before you even consider breaking ground.